 For example, if they can’t remember the sound for /e/, then they say ‘egg’ and are reminded that e says /e/, the sound they hear at the beginning of the word.

 The words allow children to begin to recognize that whole words are made up of individual letters, or phonemes, and helps them begin to understand the difference between letters and sounds

 For example, children see the /e/ in egg but also see other letters on the card.
 This means that letters are put together to form words.
 This becomes an activity that engages multiple modalities and appeals to auditory, visual, and kinesthetic learners all at once!

 As an added, bonus, we’ve included flashcards for numbers 1-10, along with the corresponding number of objects, to practice counting and number correspondence!

-If your child has the appropriate fine motor skills, he or she can color and cut out the flashcards, making these flashcards a double (or maybe even a triple) educational whammy.
-Having children participate in creating these flashcards will give them a sense of ownership and provide additional engagement in the activity.
+If your child has the appropriate fine motor skills, he or she can cut out the flashcards, making these flashcards a double educational whammy.
+Having children participate in creating these flashcards will give them a sense of ownership and provide additional engagement in the activity!

 - Children learn to identify letters and letter sounds.